skramm/homog2d/docs/homog2d_devinfo.md

 ## 1 - Introduction

 This page will gather misc. information useful for anyone wanting to contribute to code.
+Some relevant details might be given here on how some functions are implemented.

 To get the Doxygen-generated pages, you can run:
 ```